capactio/website/community/development/ci.md

 #  Capact CI and CD

-> ⚠️ **DEPRECATION:** The [gcr.io/projectvoltron](https://gcr.io/projectvoltron) registry is deprecated.
-We support this registry in the read-only mode until November 2021.
-At that time this registry will likely be garbage collected and no longer available.
-There still be an option to clone repository from a given version and build images locally.
->
-> New Docker images are available in [ghcr.io/capactio](https://github.com/orgs/capactio/packages?ecosystem=container).

 This document describes jobs created to automate the process of testing, building, and deploying newly merged functionality.

 ##  Overview